 San Diego Rental Property Trends

 San Diego continues to experience steady growth in the rental market.
-In fact, in 2017 America’s Finest City is among the top 10 cities for rental growth in the U.S.
+In fact, 2017’s America’s Finest City is among the top 10 cities for rental growth in the U.S.

 What it Means for San Diegan Property Owners